Certified Jungian Coach • Certified Dreamwork Professional • IASD & ICF Code of Ethics

 Understanding the Father Complex

-Father’s Day got me thinking about the father complex—and how almost nobody talks about it honestly.
+Father’s Day got me thinking about this; how almost nobody talks about it honestly.

 Your father, or whoever filled that role, left a mark on your psyche.
 That’s not a judgment.
 It’s a fact.
 The father complex is the constellation of unconscious patterns shaped by your relationship with that figure, and it influences how you deal with authority, discipline, approval, and your own sense of masculinity—regardless of your gender.